Stocks end bumpy day lower after Trump's positive virus test

 The paring of losses came as optimism rose that Washington may be able to get past its partisanship to deliver more support for the economy.
 House Speaker Nancy Pelosi told airlines in the afternoon to stop furloughing workers because aid for them is imminent.
 She said a wider rescue package for the economy, one that investors have long been agitating for, could also perhaps be on the way.

-Big technology stocks remained weak, though, and the Nasdaq composite was down 1.6%.
-It's a sharp departure from much of the summer, when Big Tech stocks carried the market higher, though their remarkable ascent left critics calling them too expensive.
+Big technology stocks remained weak, and the Nasdaq composite fell 251.49, or 2.2%, at 11,075.02.
+It’s a sharp departure from much of the summer, when Big Tech stocks carried the market higher.
+The tech slump was also the main reason for the S&P 500’s drop.

+Treasury yields ticked higher, though, and smaller stocks were also stronger than the rest of the market in a sign of optimism.
+The Russell 2000 index of small-cap stocks gained 8.09, or 0.5%, to 1,539.30.

-Earlier Friday morning, markets appeared set for much sharper declines.
+Earlier Friday, markets appeared set for a much uglier day.
 Stock futures and Treasury yields tumbled after Trump tweeted overnight that he and First Lady Melania Trump had tested positive for COVID-19.

 “To say this potentially could be a big deal is an understatement,” Rabobank said in a commentary.
 “Anyway, everything now takes a backseat to the latest incredible twist in this US election campaign.”

-Also stirring up the market's movements Friday was the latest report on U.S. jobs growth, which is usually the headline economic data of each month.
-Employers added fewer jobs last month than economists expected, the third straight month of slowing hiring.
+Also stirring up the market's movements Friday was the latest report on U.S. jobs growth, which is usually the headline economic data of each month but almost became an afterthought.
+Employers added fewer jobs last month than economists expected, the third straight month of slower hiring.

 The slowdown is yet another sign that the recovery is trailing off, said Mike Zigmont, director of trading and research at Harvest Volatility Management.
 The numbers don't inspire bullishness, but they could be a brighter signal for more help from Congress.